Next event in:

 Renouncing citizenship to avoid filing a tax return in the USA

 You won’t pay U.S. taxes if you renounce your U.S. citizenship.
 But the government charges $2,350 to do so.
 You may also be subject to an exit tax.
-Exit tax is defined by a complex calculation, including several factors like having lots of assets or a net worth of $2 million.
+Exit tax is defined by a complex calculation that includes several factors, such as having many assets or a net worth of $2 million.
 If you wanted to renounce your citizenship and had to pay an exit tax, your tax liability is calculated as if you sold your assets at fair market value.
 However, it goes without saying that if you decide to renounce your U.S. citizenship, you are taking a major, life-changing step.
-You should take into consideration all the pros and cons.
+You should consider all the pros and cons.
 You would also need another passport.
 Your renunciation appointment will require you to bring this document.
 Without a second passport, the State Department will deny anyone the right to renounce their U.S. citizenship.

 Thresholds for filing based on types of income

-American citizens living abroad, regardless of where they earn their income, will have to file a tax return if their total income in 2023 exceeds the following minimum thresholds.
-These thresholds are the same as for U.S. residents, as the IRS doesn’t distinguish between residents and nonresidents when it comes to thresholds.
+American citizens living abroad, regardless of where they earn income, must file a tax return if their total income in 2025 exceeds the following minimum thresholds.
+These thresholds are the same as for U.S. residents, since the IRS doesn’t distinguish between residents and nonresidents for these purposes.

 Married filing separately Any age $5